Leetcode 477. Total Hamming Distance

 Explanation: There are 3 pairs (4, 14), (4, 2), and (14, 2) with respective Hamming distances 2, 2, and 2; thus the sum is 6.

-2. Can nums be empty?
+nums can contain duplicate numbers.nums be empty?

-• The Hamming distance contributed by this bit position is the product of these two counts (since a 1 and a 0 at the same position between any two numbers contribute 1 to the Hamming distance).
+nums is 1 based on constraints.1 at this position and how many have 0.1 and a 0 at the same position between any two numbers contribute 1 to the Hamming distance).#include <vector>

 using namespace std;